Tonneau

-Origin
+Origin of term

 A tonneau was originally an open rear passenger compartment, rounded like a barrel, on an automobile and, by extension, a body style incorporating such a compartment.
 The word is French, meaning 'cask' or barrel, cf. “tun”.

 Rear entrance tonneau

 Early tonneaus normally had a rear-facing hinged door, but single and dual side doors were soon introduced.

 When the street was muddy or dirty, the car could be backed up to the curb so tonneau passengers could exit directly onto the sidewalk.